manibatra/Drones/README.md

 DJANGO_SETTINGS_MODULE=mysite.settings
 ```

-The MAP_KEY is for viewing the google map on our dashboard and the DJANGO_SETTINGS_MODULE is for testings.
+The MAP_KEY is for viewing the google map on our dashboard and the DJANGO_SETTINGS_MODULE is for testing.
 Build the services using docker-compose

 ```